emtee40/SurvivalManual-wiki/Power.md

 ### Stay DC

-If possible stay DC ( Direct Current ) - if you need to make a DC/AC ( Alternating Current ) AC/DC roundtrip ( e.g. with some inverter ) you loose a lot of power ( in fact you never loose power - but here you convert it in the form of heat which is often not the form you need ).
+If possible stay DC ( Direct Current ) - if you need to make a DC/AC ( Alternating Current ) AC/DC roundtrip ( e.g. with some inverter ) you lose a lot of power ( in fact you never lose power - but here you convert it in the form of heat which is often not the form you need ).
 Also DC is most of the time less deadly in handling - so it helps you to survive the process of surviving ;-)

 ### Save Power